Low-temperature cooking: Flavour

 Flavours may be enhanced by the Maillard reaction, which combines sugars and amino acids at temperatures above 115 C. Meat roasted traditionally in a hot oven has a brown crust which is generally considered desirable, caused by the Maillard reaction.
 Meat can be cooked at a high temperature for a short time to brown just the surface, before or after being cooked at low temperature, thus obtaining the benefits of both methods.

 Bacteria

-Bacteria are typically killed at temperatures of around 68 C. Most harmful bacteria live on the surface of pieces of meat which have not been ground or shredded before cooking.
+Most harmful bacteria live on the surface of pieces of meat which have not been ground or shredded before cooking.
 As a result, for unprocessed steaks or chops of red meat it is usually safe merely to bring the surface temperature of the meat to this temperature and hold it there for a few minutes.
 Meat which has been ground needs to be cooked at a temperature and time sufficient to kill bacteria.
 Poultry such as chicken has a porous texture not visible to the eye, and can harbour pathogens in its interior even if the exterior is heated sufficiently.